BinomialLLC/basis_universal/README.md

 To add automatically generated mipmaps to the .basis file, at a higher than default quality level (which ranges from [1,255]):

-`basisu -mipmap -mip_srgb -q 190 x.png`
+`basisu -mipmap -q 190 x.png`

-There are several mipmap options that allow you to change the filter kernel, the smallest mipmap dimension, etc. The tool also supports generating cubemap files, 2D/cubemap texture arrays, etc.
+There are several mipmap options that allow you to change the filter kernel, the filter colorspace for the RGB channels (linear vs. sRGB), the smallest mipmap dimension, etc. The tool also supports generating cubemap files, 2D/cubemap texture arrays, etc.

 To create a higher quality .basis file (one with better codebooks):